RiPs7/NeoVault/README.md

 * Make sure you have `npm` installed (run `npm --version`; tested with `npm 8.4.0`).
 * From the root project directory, install the node modules by running `npm install`.
 * Make sure you have `expo` installed (run `expo --version`; tested with `expo 5.0.3`).
-* Make sure you have set up an Android emulator (so far this is only tested on Android) and it is running.
+* Make sure you have set up an Android / iOS emulator.
-* Run expo for Android: `expo run android`.
+* Run expo for the corresponding system: `expo run android` / `expo run ios`.